MonicaMedappa/TKC/README.md

 🔬🕵🏻🦉**MBK (Krishna)**: Endless knowledge on pretty much everything!
 Good at logic and reasoning; offers great explanations combined with witty humor.
 Splendid at teaching and making one reason in ways one would've never imagined.

 🎯👑📚**Paul**: Loves philosophy and books, music, arts, and darts; an articulate writer and my awesome opponent on Quiz Planet!
-(He keeps beating me almost always).He's a metalhead wrapped in the demeanor of a polished Englishman; he’s impeccably polite, articulate, and carries a quiet wisdom.
+(He keeps beating me almost always).He's a metalhead wrapped in the demeanor of a polished Englishman; he’s impeccably polite and carries a quiet wisdom.
 Let's raise a pint of Guinness to that!🍺

 💻📡📒**Jiří**: Expert in game design, programming, chess, psychology, and coaching.
 Now focusing on AI and computing; an avid reader and a motivating, energetic teacher.